Citigroup lifts Bilibili Inc. [BILI] price estimate. Who else is bullish?

 Sponsored

-The stocks have a year to date performance of -8.86 percent and weekly performance of -0.69 percent.
-The stock has been moved at 93.11 percent over the last six months.
-The stock has performed -2.66 percent around the most recent 30 days and changed -18.65 percent over the most recent 3-months.
+Over the last 12 months, BILI stock dropped by -8.54%.
+The one-year Bilibili Inc. stock forecast points to a potential upside of 28.33.
+The average equity rating for BILI stock is currently 1.90, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 6.62M shares, BILI reached to a volume of 3392216 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $7.89 billion, with 396.08 million shares outstanding and 316.42 million shares in the current float.
+Compared to the average trading volume of 6.43M shares, BILI stock reached a trading volume of 4420986 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Bilibili Inc. [BILI]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BILI shares is $26.90 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BILI stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.